 Consider developing a due diligence and procurement lifecycle for your SCRM programs.
 This involves setting up policies and procedures for how to perform initial due diligence, requirements for procurement, and a set frequency, like annually, for evaluating vendors and third parties based on their criticality to business operations.
 Periodic audits of suppliers can provide further transparency and insight into a provider’s operations, security, and governance.

 5. Model Worst-Case Scenarios

 A supply chain risk management framework must take into account what a company’s response will be when the worst happens.
 Thanks to big data, predictive analytics, and data modeling, companies should have enough information to simulate high-risk events and their impact.
 Using modeling to forecast nightmare scenarios allows businesses to develop contingency plans, fallbacks, and communication workflows for how to proceed in the event a disaster strikes.

 Performing tabletop exercises (TTX) for likely events or scenarios where personnel simulate an incident and response in real-time prepares the organization for future response activities.
 These are especially effective for scenarios that require extensive coordination and immediate action.

 6. Find Software Solutions

-Implementing cloud-based software throughout your company’s entire network reduces inefficiencies and better positions your business for potential outages due to redundancies and shared data.
-Another benefit from supply chain risk management software is that it provides complete visibility into a company’s supply chain, allowing business owners and managers to easily spot unusual activity.
-The upside is obvious in the case of a catastrophic event, but it’s also helpful in the day-to-day, when business leads are looking for areas of opportunity for improved efficiencies, cost savings, and increased profitability.
+Implementing cloud-based software throughout your company’s entire network reduces inefficiencies and better positions your business for potential outages due to redundancies and shared data, though diversification of providers is also important.
+Another benefit of supply chain risk management software is it provides complete visibility into a company’s supply chain, allowing business owners and managers to easily spot unusual activity.
+The upside is obvious in the case of a catastrophic event, but it’s also helpful in the day-to-day when business leads are looking for areas of opportunity for improved efficiencies, cost savings, and increased profitability.

 Ready to Elevate Your Supply Chain Risk Management Program?